notRobot200/text-to-speech/README.md

 ## ✨ Features:

-- Multiple Voice Selection: Choose from a variety of voices 🎤.
+- Multiple Voice Selection: Choose from a variety of voices.

-- Audio Preview: Listen to a short preview before generating full audio 🔊.
+- Audio Preview: Listen to a short preview before generating full audio.

-- Customizable Settings: Adjust stability and clarity for more natural speech 🎚.
+- Customizable Settings: Adjust stability and clarity for more natural speech.

-- Downloadable Output: Save the generated audio as an MP3 file 💾.
+- Downloadable Output: Save the generated audio as an MP3 file.

-- Multi-Language Support: Automatic language detection for diverse users 🌍.
+- Multi-Language Support: Automatic language detection for diverse users.

 ## 📚 Model Used: